 What does Mexican haute couture mean to the traveler or to even the person coming to Mexico for an extended stay who wants to bring no more than a suitcase and a carry on?

 When you’re young and cute (or handsome), you can get away with a lot.
 After 40, not so much.
 Here are some items to bring that make fashion sense for the rest of us boys and girls.
 (Other sources for this article, Refinery 29's "Do's and Don'ts of Travel Style," The Snarky Nomad "The Long Overdue of Stylish Travel Clothing," and "Pack Like a Designer" by Conde West Travel.)

 Women - What to consider bringing

 1. Jumpsuits are comfortable for plane rides and popular for Saturday shopping and brunches.
-Jumpsuits were my big fashion discovery for 2015.
+I've been to stores that sell nothing but jumpsuits in Mexico.

 3. A nice leather jacket (unless you are visiting the coast in the summer) can make any tee-shirt look good.
 Leave the fleece at home unless you’re hiking El Chichón.
 Denim jackets, blue or white, look good too and can come in handy for the unseasonable, unexpected cold snap.

 4. A pure white tee-shirt and a pure black tee-shirt.
+(When Mexican women do white, it's blindingly white.)
 Purchase cool graphic tee-shirts when you get to Mexico from one of the boutiques.
 Stick with shirts made with natural fibers that breathe and rinse out better in a sink.
 Carry both long and short-sleeved tees.

 6. Leggings - (If nights are going to be cool) that can be worn with skirts or longish sweaters or dusters.
 Leggings are great to wear on planes with thick socks to keep swelling down.